 - An examination of your eyes to look for lens dislocation or problems with the lining at the back of your eye (retina).

-- X-rays of your hip and pelvis, which may show a deformity of your hip.
+- X-rays of your hip and pelvis, which may show a problem with your hip.

 - Genetic tests - there is no single genetic test that can diagnose Marfan's syndrome.
-Sometimes genetic testing is done to look for gene mutations but, most of the time, the diagnosis of Marfan's syndrome is made by the typical symptoms and problems that are found from other tests.
+This is because not all people with the abnormal gene have Marfan's syndrome and in some people with Marfan's syndrome the abnormal gene can't be found.
+Genetic testing is usually done to look for gene mutations.
+However, the diagnosis of Marfan's syndrome is made by the typical features and problems that are found from other tests as well.

 What is the treatment for Marfan's syndrome?